Types of Leavening Agents in Baking

 What is a Leavening or Raising Agent?

 A leavening agent is a substance that causes dough to expand by releasing gas once mixed with liquid, acid or heat.
-Rising agents give baked goods optimal volume, texture and crumb and can include baking soda, baking powder, whipped egg whites or cream, active or instant dry yeast, and even steam.
+Rising agents give baked goods optimal volume, texture and crumb and can include baking soda or baking powder, whipped egg whites or cream, active or instant dry yeast, and even steam.

 How to Leaven Breads, Cakes, Cookies and Baked Goods